 - Muster some feedback if you can

 - Provide option to rejoin or re-subscribe

-- Stay connected through social media with your subscribers even after parting ways.
+- Stay connected through social media with your subscribers even after parting ways

 - Don’t burn your bridges

-Remember, just because someone has unsubscribed, that doesn’t mean your game is over.
+Remember, just because someone has unsubscribed, it doesn’t mean your game is over.
 Give your best shot to change their mind or at least make their exit memorable.
 Set yourself apart and show them why it is necessary for them to receive emails from you.